DevrexLabs/devrexlabs.github.io/README.md

 devrexlabs.github.io
 ====================
-This is the source of  http://devrexlabs.github.io/
+This is the jekyll based source of http://origodb.com/